knickels/Player-Stage-Manual/WORLDFILES.md

 )
 ```

-The configuration file syntax is described in Section
+The configuration file syntax is described in [Chapter 4](CFGFILES.md),
-[sec_ConfigurationFile], but basically what is happening here is that
+but basically what is happening here is that
 your configuration file is telling Player that there is a driver called
 `stage` in the `stageplugin` library, and this will give Player
 data which conforms to the `simulation` interface.
 To build the